hudcostreets/path/README.md

 ### Weekdays vs. Weekends, compared to 2019 <a id="week_end_cmp_pct"></a>
 ![](img/vs_2019.png)

-As of October 2023:
+As of September 2024:
-- weekday ridership was 62% of 2019
+- weekday ridership was 69.2% of Sept '19 (pre-COVID)
-- weekend ridership was 90% of 2019
+- weekend ridership was 99.5% of Sept '19 (pre-COVID)

-Service remains down in both cases, so it's not apples to apples.

 ## Methods <a id="methods"></a>